peverwhee/CAM-docs/doc/source/users_guide/atmospheric-configurations.rst

 Example:  Setting up User Defined IOP for SCAM
 #########################################################################################

 If a user wishes to run SCAM with an IOP location that is not already predefined, the following directions may be used to generate a user defined IOP.
 This example will assume that the user wishes to create an IOP at 305 degrees E and 62 degrees N over the Labrador Sea.
-It is important to note that the user needs to have the NetCDF Command Language (NCL) and NetCDF Operators (NCO) installed on their machine as the generation scripts utilizes this library.
+It is important to note that the user needs to have the NetCDF Command Language (NCL) and NetCDF Operators (NCO) installed on their machine as the generation scripts utilize this library.

 ---------------------
 Generate the IOP File